Bodies Bodies Bodies

-Bodies Bodies Bodies is a 2022 American black comedy horror film directed by Halina Reijn, in her English-language debut, with a screenplay by Sarah DeLappe from a story by Kristen Roupenian.
-It stars Amandla Stenberg, Maria Bakalova, Myha'la Herrold, Chase Sui Wonders, Rachel Sennott, Lee Pace, and Pete Davidson.
+Bodies Bodies Bodies is a 2022 American black comedy horror film directed by Halina Reijn and written by Sarah DeLappe from a story by Kristen Roupenian.
+It features an ensemble cast which includes Amandla Stenberg, Maria Bakalova, Myha'la, Chase Sui Wonders, Rachel Sennott, Lee Pace, and Pete Davidson as friends at a house party who play a murder in the dark–style game called Bodies Bodies Bodies, which quickly goes wrong.

-Bodies Bodies Bodies premiered at South by Southwest on March 14, 2022, and was theatrically released in the United States on August 5, 2022, by A24.
-The film received generally positive reviews from critics, who praised the humor and the cast's performances, particularly Sennott's.
+Bodies Bodies Bodies premiered at South by Southwest on March 14, 2022, and was theatrically released in the United States on August 5, 2022 by A24.
+The film grossed $14 million at the box office and received generally positive reviews from critics, who praised the humor and the cast's performances, particularly Sennott's.

 Plot

-Bee, a working-class young woman from Eastern Europe, travels with her wealthy girlfriend Sophie to a "hurricane party" at a mansion owned by the family of David, Sophie's friend.
-Other guests include David's actress girlfriend Emma, podcaster Alice, her much-older new boyfriend Greg, and enigmatic Jordan.
+Bee, a young working-class woman from Eastern Europe, travels with her wealthy girlfriend Sophie to a "hurricane party" at a mansion owned by the family of David, Sophie's best friend.
+Other guests include Emma (David's aspiring actress girlfriend), the podcaster Alice, her much-older new boyfriend Greg, and the enigmatic Jordan.
 Max, another guest, left after a fight with David the night before Sophie and Bee arrived.

-After drinking, using drugs, and dancing, the group decides to play "Bodies Bodies Bodies", a murder in the dark-style game.
-Greg goes to bed early due to hostility throughout the game from David, who also leaves soon after another fight with Emma.
+After drinking, using drugs, and dancing, the group decides to play "Bodies Bodies Bodies," a murder in the dark-style game.
+David punches Greg during a slapping game and later winds him up after he is the corpse in the murder game, so Greg goes to bed.
+David then argues with Emma and leaves.
 As the storm worsens, the power goes out and the girls scramble to find a power source.
 Minutes later, Bee finds David outside with his throat slashed, a blood-stained kukri nearby.
-Panicked and without reception, the group try to go for help in Sophie's car, but find its battery dead.
+Panicked and without cell reception, the group tries to go for help in Sophie's car but finds its battery dead due to Bee accidentally leaving its lights on.

-The group discovers Greg has a go bag with a knife and a map of the area and become suspicious of him.
-They fearfully confront Greg, who returns their hostility.
-After a struggle, Bee bludgeons him to death with a kettle bell in self defense.
+The group discovers Greg has a go bag with a knife and a map of the area and becomes suspicious of him.
+They fearfully confront Greg, who is hostile in return, at first believing it to be part of the game.
+After a struggle, Bee bludgeons him to death with a kettlebell out of fear.

-The group doubt that Greg was the killer and Emma theorizes that Max, who had confessed feelings for her the night before, returned to kill David.
-Sophie, a sober addict, relapses.
-Emma kisses her, to Sophie's confusion, before accepting drugs.
-Alice later finds Emma dead from a head wound at the bottom of the stairs, and believes the group is being killed one by one.
-Jordan and Alice cast suspicion on Bee, revealing that no one with her name is on record as having graduated from her college; they cast Bee out into the hurricane.
+The group doubts that Greg was the killer and Emma theorizes that Max, who had confessed feelings for her the night before, returned to kill David.
+Sophie, a sober addict, relapses and verbally attacks Emma.
+After apologizing, Emma kisses her, to Sophie's confusion, before accepting drugs.
+Alice later finds Emma dead from a head wound at the bottom of the stairs and believes the group is being killed one by one.
+Jordan and Alice cast suspicion on Bee, revealing that no one with her name is on record as having graduated from her college; they throw Bee out into the hurricane.